How long does marijuana, weed, pot (THC) stay in your system?

 Drug testing for THC and marijuana

-Marijuana can be detected in urine, blood and saliva using methods such as:
+Marijuana can be detected in urine, blood and saliva drug tests using methods such as:

 - enzyme immunoassay